Back to Blog

 Your Seven-Step Retention Blueprint:

-3. Build systematic engagement and communication systems
+3. Build message and engagement systems

-4. Implement progress tracking and accountability frameworks
+4. Set up progress tracking and accountability

-5. Design renewal and expansion conversation processes
+5. Design renewal and expansion processes

-6. Delegate execution to qualified VA support
+6. Delegate work to skilled VA support

 Share this article: